kingoperating/v2/README.md

 Two packages `tech` and `wenergy`

+### tech

-1. `tech.getItSpend` - returns a dataframe all of all coded invoices by M. Tanner
+14. `tech.getItSpend` - returns a dataframe all of all coded invoices by M. Tanner

 - Arguments:
   - None

+## afe Module

+One (1) package `afe.py` and three (3) functions

+15. `afe.dailyCost` - calculates and outputs two csv files, daysvsdepth.csv and dailyItemCost.csv for given `nameOfWell`

+    - Note: see `afe.py` to set correct paths to data folder
+    - Arguments
+      - `workingDataDirectory`: Data directory where all exports and imports come from `str`
+      - `name`: Name of the well, see masterWellList for details `str`

+16. `afe.variance`

+    - Note: see `afe.py` to set correct paths to data folder
+      - Arguments
+        - `workingDataDirectory`: Data directory where all exports and imports come from `str`
+        - `name`: Name of the well, see masterWellList for details

+17. `afe.combineAfeFiles`

+    - Note: see `afe.py` to set correct paths to data folder
+      - Arguments
+        - `workingDataDirectory`: Data directory where all exports and imports come from `str`
+        - `listOfWells`: List of wells in KOC Datawarehouse afe folder and is a `list`

+### wenergy

 `wenergy` - COMING SOON